omkar-lamjane/Steganography-project/README.md

 Project Overview

 This project is based on LSB (Least Significant Bit) Image Steganography.
-It allows us to hide a secret file (such as .txt, .c, .h, .sh) inside a .bmp image file without changing the visible appearance of the image.
+It allows hiding a secret file (such as .txt, .c, .h, .sh) inside a BMP image file without altering the visible appearance of the image.

 The project supports two main operations:

 Encoding – Hiding the secret file inside a BMP image

-Decoding – Extracting the hidden file back from the image
+Decoding – Extracting the hidden secret file back from the image

 What is Steganography?

-Steganography is a technique used to hide one file inside another in such a way that its existence is not noticeable.
+Steganography is a technique used to hide one file inside another in such a way that the existence of the hidden file is not noticeable.
-For example, a secret text file can be hidden inside an image file while the image continues to look the same.

-In this project, the LSB technique is used, where data is hidden in the least significant bit of each pixel in the image.
+In this project, the LSB technique is used, where secret data is embedded into the least significant bit of each pixel in the image.

-LSB is chosen because modifying the least significant bit does not cause a visible change in the image, making the hidden data difficult to detect.
+Since changing the least significant bit does not create a visible difference in the image, the hidden data remains undetectable to the human eye.

-What is Encoding and Decoding?
+Encoding and Decoding

-Encoding refers to the process of hiding the secret file inside the image using bit-level manipulation.
+Encoding refers to hiding the secret file inside an image using bit-level manipulation.

 Decoding refers to extracting the hidden secret file back from the encoded image.

 Encoding vs Encryption
 Feature	Encoding	Encryption
-Purpose	To hide or represent data in another form	To secure data so only authorized users can read it Goal	Hide the existence of data	Make data unreadable without a key Focus	Concealment of data	Protection of data
+Purpose	Hide data inside another medium	Secure data using a key Goal	Conceal the existence of data	Prevent unauthorized access Focus	Data hiding	Data protection
-Example in this project	Hiding secret.txt inside image.bmp	Locking secret.txt using a password
+Example	Hiding secret.txt inside image.bmp	Locking secret.txt with a password

-Simple way to remember:
+Simple rule:
 Encoding hides the message, while encryption locks the message.

 Features

-Supports hiding any text-based file (.txt, .c, .h, .sh) inside a BMP image
+Supports hiding text-based files (.txt, .c, .h, .sh)

-Allows decoding and recovery of the original secret file
+Allows complete recovery of the original secret file

-Uses LSB-based bit manipulation
+Uses LSB-based bitwise manipulation

-Maintains the original appearance of the image
+Preserves the original image appearance

-Displays a clear step-by-step process on the terminal
+Displays step-by-step execution on the terminal

 Encoding Flow

 -> Files opened successfully
--> Image capacity checked
+-> Image capacity verified
 -> BMP header copied
 -> Magic string encoded
 -> Secret file extension size encoded